[ About ]

 Hojutsu, the art of gunnery, began its development in Japan in the early 1500's.
 Matchlock firearms were first imported by the Portuguese; after the Battle of Nagashino in 1575, where peasants with firearms defeated classical Samurai; firearms were embraced by some warriors.
 Hojutsu is defined as “bujutsu” or “koryu budo”- Old Tradition arts, arts established prior to 1868.
 The term ryu refers to the “school” or “style” of the art.
 I have taken the liberty of changing “gunnery” to shooting to reflect the art's use of individual weapons.
 The ancient martial training systems and protocol remain unchanged.

 In Hojutsu-Ryu, we begin training with the handgun; the handgun is the king of personal defense, given its portability and concealability.
-We progress to the revolver, shotgun, carbine ("assault rifle"), precision rifle, and submachine gun.
+We progress to the revolver, shotgun, carbine (“assault rifle”), precision rifle, and submachine gun.
 We include empty hands, sticks of all kinds, and edged weapons into the art.
-We practice kata using firearms and the other tools listed above, with the intent that a true master of the art should prevail in a fight from flat on his back to 300 meters away.
+We practice kata using firearms and the other tools listed above, with the intent that a true master of the art should prevail in a fight from flat on his back to 500 meters away.

 Hojutsu-Ryu is one of the very few lethal martial arts that is combat-proven in today's world.
-In addition to Soke Jeff Hall, twelve Hojutsu-ka (practitioners) have won lethal gunfights; all are law enforcement officers, serving from Nevada to Alaska.
+In addition to Soke Jeff Hall, twenty-seven Hojutsu-ka (practitioners) have won lethal gunfights; all are law enforcement officers, serving from Nevada to Alaska.
 Three used carbines, two used shotguns, the rest used service pistols, and shots ranged from one to eight.
-95.6% accuracy was documented, all officers were uninjured, and all suspects died.
+99.0% accuracy was documented, all officers were uninjured, and all suspects died.
 Contrast this with the national average for police hits in shootings of only 16%.

 Additionally, one black belt credits Hojutsu training and mindset for his safe return from combat tours in Iraq and Afghanistan.